Smart Mess in 2023

 The Smart Mess project with the Spruden 1.0 kernel version was first developed in 1999.
 Initially, Spruden Kernel was a set of libraries with similar functionality for creating a simple site. ...

 In the beginning, the Internet was just an experimental network for transmitting packets.
 It was interesting because it allowed different types of computers to be combined, but it didn't make any practical sense.
 Later, in 1975, the experimental network evolved into a real network.
 Almost twenty years passed before the World Wide Web appeared in 1993.
 Then the magic began.

 The Internet became visual, it could be seen by users with browsers.
-HTML-technology created a new type of documents.
-The first of HTML pages were very simple and they were only texts and links.
-But the technology developed very quickly.
-Images, complicated design, sound and video appeared on the computer screen.
-Very soon, the Sir Tim Berners-Lee’s creation has learned to represent all the diversity and beauty of the contents of the World Wide Web.
+HTML technology has created a new type of document.
+The first HTML pages were very simple and consisted only of text and links.
+But technology has evolved very quickly.
+Images, complex structures, sound and video appeared on the computer screen.
+Very soon, the creation of Sir Tim Berners-Lee learned to display all the diversity and beauty of the contents of the World Wide Web.

 When a site gets large and complex, the portal needs someone to create and edit HTML pages.
 This is usually done through a content management system (CMS).
 Such a system allows you to create and modify the content of the site with minimal (or not so much) effort and time.
 Most CMS include web publishing, format management, history editing and version control, indexing, search and browsing.
 A complex CMS is already a full-fledged operating system in the browser.

 But still, most often, a CMS is a blogging system that manages an endlessly growing feed.
 And it is very convenient and interesting.
 Although sometimes it is required to arrange the data strictly hierarchically - tree-like.
 A tree structure is a hierarchical data representation model.
 It looks like an upside down tree with "leaves" at the bottom and "root" at the top.
 Large portals of complex design need a tree structure.